kormax/apple-vas/README.md

 - Google Smart Tap seems to have better security.
 It uses a static key for reader authentication, a secure channel is established afterwards using a per-session unique ECDH keys, plus the request is nonced.
 - One could argue that physical access to device is a game over anyway, as you can extract a pass file or even share it, so security might not have been a first priority.
 - Due to beforementioned reasons we can assume that encryption was also added as a way of preventing the reverse-engineering and/or as an afterthought (which didn't help in the end).
+- Protocol has some loose ends, such as filters, nonces, feature flags.
+It could be a sign of data yet to uncover, or a memento of long forgotten plans to update the protocol.
+If anything on that matter comes by, this repository will be updated.

 # References

 * Resources that helped with research: